Take your rest days seriously because this is when your muscles repair themselves

 Fitness trainers and even enthusiasts always say that recovery is just as important as the actual workout.
 Take your rest days seriously because this is when your muscles repair themselves.
 When we say rest, we also mean making sure you get seven to eight hours of sleep every night.

-Eat the right food and stay hydrated
+Eat right and stay hydrated

 Follow a proper workout routine

 Make sure to warm up and cool down during and after your workouts, respectively.
-This is to avoid injury, muscle soreness and over stretching your muscles.
+This is to avoid injury, muscle soreness and overstretching your muscles.
 While it’s ideal to be consistent with your workout routine, make sure there are enough days for rest and a balance of the type of exercise you’re going to be doing for the week.